 I could quickly see why people are willing to travel vast distances to shop there.
 So many dishes, so little time.

 We arrived about 2 p.m., just as the factory shops were re-opening after the typical Veneto region’s long riposa, or siesta, that shuts almost everything down for three hours or more in the middle of the day.
 We had four hours until they closed for the evening.

 We started off at a tiny shop, more gallery than factory.
 Pieces there were unique and priced accordingly.
-We bought a small, glossy turquoise plate for 20 euros and a two-foot-tall vase for 80 euros.
+We bought a small, glossy turquoise plate for 20 euros (about $22) and a 2-foot-tall vase for 80 euros.
 Regrets?
 I had a few, once I saw the prices at one of the largest factories in town.